brainhack-school2020/BHS_Project_dMRI/README.md

 ### Data

 This project used data from online dataset offered by:
-1. The Developing Human COnnectome Project (http://www.developingconnectome.org/second-data-release/).
+1. The Developing Human Connectome Project (http://www.developingconnectome.org/second-data-release/).
 It consists of over 800 neonatal scans and over 250 fetal scans, which can also be used to data analysis after image reconstruction.
 2. PRIME (http://fcon_1000.projects.nitrc.org/indi/PRIMEdownloads.html).
 I use this one to as test dataset.

 ### Deliverables